 A small city, Jerez is famous for its sherry production and horse festival.
-Developing an appreciate for sherry in the city it was invented is a great way to spend a few hours, and there's also the famous Jerez horse show but there isn't much else to do in Jerez so I would combine it with a trip to Cadiz.
+Developing an appreciate for sherry in the city where it was invented is a great way to spend a few hours, and there's also the famous Jerez horse show, but there isn't much else to do in Jerez.
+It's best to combine it with a trip to Cadiz.

 Jerez is en route to Cadiz by bus and train.
 It costs around 7 euros and takes an hour, whichever form of transport you take.

 Good for windsurfing, whale watching and ferries to Morocco.
-Tarifa has a bit of a reputation for being a party town, which is not surprising consider the surfer 'dudes' that frequent the town.
-Let this dictate how much you want to spend the night here or not.
+Tarifa has a bit of a reputation for being a party town, which is not surprising considering the surfer 'dudes' that frequent the town.
+Let this dictate whether you want to spend the night here or not.

 There are several buses a day from Seville to Tarifa, but at three hours for the journey, this is not really day trip material.
 Book buses from movelia.es.

 The remains of the Roman city of Itálica, complete with Roman mosaics, amphitheatre and baths.
 Archeological remains from the Roman ruins can be found in the nearby museum.
 Note that both the ruins and the museum are closed on Mondays.

 Take a local bus from the Plaza de Armas bus station to Santiponce, the town where Italica can be found.
 The journey takes about an hour.
 There is also a guided tour of Italica from Seville.

 Antequera is an interesting place to visit from Seville, Malaga or Granada, with its dolmens and Lovers' Rock and a pleasant old town.